Catherine Marie Metzger Rush

-In 1956, Catherine married Hal Rush, and they were married for over 64 years.
+In 1956, Catherine married Hal Rush, and they were married for more than 64 years.
 She was a member of St. Rose of Lima Catholic Church, worked at both Whitelock’s Pharmacy and First National Bank in Metropolis.
-She spent most her time as a homemaker, raising 5 kids.
+She spent most her time as a homemaker, raising five kids.
 She also spent time playing golf, horseback riding, cultivating roses, and visiting her children and grandchildren.

-Catherine is also survived by a sister, Jeanine Wehrmeyer of Metropolis; and brothers, Fritz Metzger, William “Bill” Metzger of Paducah, Kentucky, and John Metzger of Benton, Illinois.
+Catherine is also survived by a sister, Jeanine Wehrmeyer of Metropolis; and brothers, Fritz Metzger, William “Bill” Metzger, both of Paducah, Kentucky, and John Metzger of Benton.

 Mrs. Rush was preceded in death by her husband, Hal Rush, her parents, Harry and Germaine Metzger.